Carreau/phd-dissertation/parts/part4.rst

 3D confocal stacks.
 In our case we avoid the usage of fluorescent lipids that could artificially change the tension of the membrane.

-As sketched in :num:`Figure #fds`, the doublets are covered with a thin micrometer-thick layer of fluorescent actin filaments, which we image by confocal spinning disk microscopy.
+As sketched in :num:`figure #fds`, the doublets are covered with a thin micrometer-thick layer of fluorescent actin filaments, which we image by confocal spinning disk microscopy.
 As the actin-layer is attached to the membrane and the contact angle is defined as the angle between the lipid bilayer, imaging the actin-layer corresponds